-Councillor Tony Taylor Tyne and Wear Fire and Rescue Authority Chair
+Councillor Phil TyeChair of the Tyne and Wear Fire and Rescue Authority

 As the Chair of the Tyne and Wear Fire and Rescue Authority, it is an honour to be introducing our 2025 Strategy.
 Tyne and Wear Fire and Rescue Service are committed and work hard to deliver our vision of 'Creating the Safest Community' which is outlined in this strategy.